akku1139/aosp-mirror_platform_docs_source.android.com/en/devices/tech/connect/wifi-debug.md

   limitations under the License.
 -->

-# Testing and Debugging
+# Testing, Debugging, and Tuning Wi-Fi

-This page describes how to test and debug the Wi-Fi implementation using the tools provided in AOSP.
+This page describes how to test, debug, and tune the Wi-Fi implementation using the tools provided in AOSP.

 ## Testing